 - Glynne Williams

 General Synod By Election

-Following the retirement of the Ven Elizabeth Snowden and the departure of the Revd Sam Maginnis two vacancies for clergy representatives on General Synod from the Diocese of Chelmsford arose.
+Following the departure of the Revd Andy Sachs a vacancy for a clergy representative on General Synod from the Diocese of Chelmsford arose.

-The by election has now been carried out and the Revd Canon Jane Richards and the Revd Brenda Wallace have been elected to fill the vacancies and represent the Diocese for the remainder of the current General Synod term.
+The by election has now been carried out and the Revd James McCluskey has been elected to fill the vacancy and represent the Diocese for the remainder of the current General Synod term.

 The notice and detailed results of the election can be downloaded on the link below.